TER Poitou-Charentes: Niort – Fontenay-le-Comte line

 25% of this line, closed to passenger traffic since 1969, is located in Poitou-Charentes, with the remainder located in Pays de la Loire.

 The reopening of the line was included in the Contract for Regional and State Projects (Contrat de projets État-région) for 2006-2007 and preliminary studies are completed.
 Work was scheduled to begin once the interregional budget was in place but as of October 2014, the line has not been reopened and TER's operations between Niort and Fontenay-le-Comte are restricted to bus travel.

 Thouars – Parthenay – Niort line

 This line has been closed to passenger traffic since 1980 but it is still used to transport empty TER trains every Wednesday.
 The trains are from the Bressuire – Thouars – Saumur line and they are sent to Saintes for maintenance.
-These trains are allowed to travel at speeds between 70–80 km/h, although higher speeds would be possible on certain sections of the line.
+These trains are allowed to travel at speeds between 70 and 80 km/h, although higher speeds would be possible on certain sections of the line.